chiyadev/genshin-schedule/web/langs/README.md

 We use [react-intl](https://formatjs.io/docs/react-intl/) as the localization framework, which means there is full support for the [ICU MessageFormat](https://unicode-org.github.io/icu/userguide/format_parse/) syntax.
 There are many tutorials and examples on Google to help you.

+### Fallback fields

-Note that if a field is left unspecified, the website falls back to the `en-US` localization by default.
+If a field is left unspecified, the website falls back to the `en-US` localization by default.

 For example, if `en-US` contains: